Nesterov Accelerated Shuffling Gradient Method for Convex Optimization: Numerical Experiments

 where $\sets{(x_i, y_i)}_{i=1}^n$ is a set of training samples with $x_i \in \mathbb{R}^d$ and $y_i \in \{-1,1\}$.
 We have conducted the experiments on three classification datasets \texttt{w8a} ($49,749$ samples), \texttt{ijcnn1} ($91,701$ samples) and \texttt{covtype} ($406709$ samples) from \texttt{LIBSVM} \citep{LIBSVM}.
 The stochastic experiments are repeated with random seeds 10 times and we report the average results with confidence intervals.

 In Figure \ref{fig_demo}, we compare our algorithm with NAG and the stochastic shuffling version that update Nesterov's momentum per iteration.
 Note that NAG is a deterministic algorithm, hence it does not have confidence intervals.
-In addition, since NAG converges slowly when $n$ is large, we choose to compare our algorithm with other stochastic first-order methods.
+In order to make fair comparisons, we report the results of three methods in Figure \ref{fig_demo} after every effective data passes, (i.e. comparing them with the same computational cost).
+In addition, since NAG converges slowly when $n$ is large, in our futher experiments, we choose to compare our algorithm with other stochastic first-order methods.

 In Figure \ref{fig_LR}, we compare our method with Stochastic Gradient Descent (SGD) and two stochastic algorithms: SGD with Momentum (SGD-M) \citep{Polyak1964} and Adam \citep{Kingma2014}.
 For the latter two algorithms, we use the hyper-parameter settings recommended and widely used in practice (i.e. momentum: 0.9 for SGD-M, and two hyper-parameters $\beta_1 := 0.9$, $\beta_2 := 0.999$ for Adam).